 Do You Have a Plus One Policy?

 Creating a plus one policy can help you determine the number of guests.
 For example, you can tell your guests that only those who are engaged or already married can bring a plus one.
+This will also help you immensely when you are creating your weddings reception seating chart.

 Should You Invite Coworkers?